 Enter zucchini noodles.
 Also called zoodles, these low-carb, high-fiber noodle alternatives are easy to make for your keto chow mein dish.
 Use a fresh, crisp zucchini and run it through a spiralizer, mandolin, or julienne tool and voila.

 For the chow main, use protein-based ingredients like ground pork or shrimp and vegetables like spring onion and cilantro.
 Asian condiments like tamari, oyster sauce, sesame oil, and rice vinegar are a must.

 Make sure to add the zucchini in the last two to three minutes again to avoid making them mushy.
 You should aim for an al-dente texture.
 According to current research, zucchini protects against cancer due to its antioxidants and healthful nutrients .

 6. Five-Spice Chicken Wings

-Rub some chicken wings in Chinese five spice, salt and pepper and drizzle with some oil.
+Rub some chicken wings in Chinese five spice, salt and pepper, and drizzle with some oil.
 Let marinate for half an hour.
 Add butter to a baking sheet and arrange the chicken wings.
-Bake at 425 degrees for at least 45 minutes and you have a tasty keto Chinese food in no time.
+Bake at 425 degrees for at least 45 minutes and you get a tasty keto Chinese food in no time.